-In March 2021, GiveWell recommended that Open Philanthropy grant $27.7 million to Malaria Consortium to purchase and distribute long-lasting insecticide-treated nets (LLINs) to residents of Ondo and Anambra states, Nigeria.
+In March 2021, GiveWell recommended that Open Philanthropy and an individual donor1 grant $27.7 million to Malaria Consortium to purchase and distribute long-lasting insecticide-treated nets (LLINs) to residents of Ondo and Anambra states, Nigeria.
 These statewide LLIN campaigns are scheduled to take place in late 2021 and early 2022.

 We recommended this grant because we believe that these campaigns will be cost-effective.
 Under certain conditions, LLIN campaigns are among the most cost-effective programs we know of.
 Our assessment is that LLIN campaigns in Ondo and Anambra specifically will be highly cost-effective.

 Additionally, the grant offers GiveWell the opportunity to work with Malaria Consortium to collect monitoring data which could improve our estimates of cost-effectiveness in the future.
 We are in discussions with Malaria Consortium about a supplementary grant for research on the impact of the campaigns over the next three years.

 Malaria Consortium's seasonal malaria chemoprevention (SMC) program is one of GiveWell's top charities.
 This grant is the first time we have recommended funding to Malaria Consortium for LLIN campaigns.
 It follows a 2020 grant to Malaria Consortium for scoping LLIN funding gaps.